-The Weka system client is a standard, POSIX-compliant filesystem driver installed on application servers, that enables file access to Weka filesystems.
-Like any other filesystem driver, the Weka system client intercepts and executes all filesystem operations.
-This enables the Weka system to provide applications with local filesystem semantics and performance, while providing a centrally managed, sharable, and resilient storage platform.
+The WEKA client is a standard, POSIX-compliant filesystem driver installed on application servers, that enables file access to WEKA filesystems.
+Like any other filesystem driver, the WEKA client intercepts and executes all filesystem operations.
+This enables WEKA to provide applications with local filesystem semantics and performance, while providing a centrally managed, sharable, and resilient storage platform.
 WekaFS provides advanced capability such as byte-range locks and is tightly integrated with the Linux operating system page cache, covered later in the caching section.

 GPUDirect Storage is a protocol developed by NVIDIA to improve bandwidth and reduce latency between the server NIC and GPU memory, leveraging RDMA.
 WekaFS has full support for GDS and has been validated by NVIDIA including a reference architecture at https://www.weka.io/promo/nvidia-ai-reference-architecture/

 The NFS protocol allows remote systems to access the WEKA file system from a Linux client without the WekaFS client.
 While this implementation will not deliver the performance of WEKA’s POSIX client, it provides a simple way to deploy and share data from the WEKA storage cluster.

 WekaFS currently supports NFS v3, and NFS v4.1.